lukevella/rallly/apps/landing/src/posts/mobile-ui-update.md

 Previously, you would need to touch the tiny checkbox on the right to toggle a vote.
 Quite annoying if you're on a tiny screen.
 Well that's not the case anymore.
-The entire row is now touchable so you don't need to be a marskman to select the right options.
+The entire row is now touchable so you don't need to be a marksman to select the right options.

 ## In conclusion